Strife-01/Strife-01/README.md

   - Going to the GYM
   - Reading a good book or playing some video games

+- 💻 **Current Job**
+  - **Software Engineering Intern at Thales Netherlands, researching interoperability between Rust and C++ for real-time data processing tools with code injection and code generation.**
 ---

 ## 🌍 Double Degree Focus